j-ahloy/password-manager/README.md

 ## Usage

-Once the virtual environment is active, enter
+Once the virtual environment is active, enter the following at the command line to run the application locally.

     python3 manage.py runserver

-to run the application locally.
+## Features

+The application has the features one might expect of a standard password manager: the ability to store passwords, view them, copy them to the clipboard, and delete them.
+Passwords are hidden by default and can be un-hidden if you'd like to see them.
+You don't need to un-hide a password to copy it to the clipboard.

+During account-creation, you'll be asked to choose a passphrase.
+The passphrase is necessary for encrypting and decrypting passwords.
+There's no way to recover a passphrase, so if it's lost, all stored passwords are inaccessible.